mbmccormick/dontforgetyourumbrella/README.md

-# tweatherbot
+# dontforgetyourumbrella

-Twitter API integration delivering local weather reports throughout the day.
+Simple weather forecasting and precipitation predication.

 ## Requirements

-tweatherbot is a small Google AppEngine service that publishes local weather reports to Twitter.
+dontforgetyourumbrella is a small web application that retreives weather forecat information from Weather Undergroung and makes predictions on whether or not you will need an umbrella for a specific day.
+It also geolocates the user based on their IP address.
+Text message notifications are sent out using Twilio.

 ## Installation

-This service is designed to be run on the Google AppEngine development platform.
-The scripts and configuration files can only be run from a desktop environment through the use of the Google AppEngine SDK.
+This service is designed to be run on a LAMP development platform.
+The scripts and configuration files cannot be run through a desktop environment.
+Once cron job is also needed in order to keep the application running.

-Twitter account information, for the robots, and associated Weather Underground iCal feeds are stored in the GQL datastores on Google AppEngine.
-This allows for more robots to be added, without having to rebuild or modify the tweatherbot service.
+User account information, including cell phone numbers and zip codes, are stored in one MySQL database.

 ## Usage

-This service is self-sustaining, meaning that once the scripts and configuration files are loaded on the Google AppEngine servers, no additional maintenance or overhead is necessary.
+This application is self-sustaining, meaning that once the scripts and configuration files are loaded on a LAMP server, no additional maintenance or overhead is necessary.

-tweatherbot pings Weather Underground's iCal feeds for the latest forecasts and publishes new reports when an update is available.
+dontforgetyourumbrella will check Weather Underground daily for forecast information and precipitation predictions, notifying users according to their location and preferences.

 ## Disclaimer

-Use this service at your own risk.
-While this service has been tested thoroughly, on the above requirements, your mileage may vary.
-I take no responsibility for any harmful actions this service might cause.
+Use this application at your own risk.
+While this application has been tested thoroughly, on the above requirements, your mileage may vary.
+I take no responsibility for any harmful actions this application might cause.

 ## License